Opposition to immigration: Argentina

+President Javier Milei has shifted Argentina toward a significantly more restrictive immigration stance, characterized by expedited deportations and reduced access to social services for non-residents.
+In late 2025, the Milei administration announced the creation of a new "Agencia Nacional de Migraciones" (National Immigration Agency), moving control from the Interior Ministry to the Security Ministry, with a focus on border control and security, described by some as an Argentine equivalent to U.S. Immigration and Customs Enforcement (ICE).

 Brazil

 Brazil is a country of immigrants and developed a reputation for "warm welcome" of people all over the world.
 Nevertheless, different analysts often dispute how truthful this image is and, although openly xenophobic manifestation were uncommon, some scholars denounce it existence in more subtle ways.

 Despite the fact that Brazil was considered a safe haven for neighboring refugees and immigrants, xenophobic violence has erupted.
 Brazil received up to 3000 Syrian refugees becoming the largest receiver of such in Latin America.
 However, xenophobic and islamophobic attacks were reported against Syrian refugees and Muslims in general.
 After the alleged beating of a shop owner during a robbery by alleged Venezuelan migrants, riots occurred in the Brazilian-Venezuelan border which included attacks on Venezuelans nationals, destruction of refugee tents and fires.
 1200 Venezuelans went back to their homeland as a result and the administration of President Michel Temer increased military personnel in the border.
 The burning of the refugee camps was reported in national and international news outlet and the authorities announce they will investigate and prosecute the authors.

 During the Brazilian general election in 2018, then far-right presidential candidate Jair Bolsonaro said the government should not turn its back on popular sentiment in Roraima, and proposed the creation of refugee camps with the help of the United Nations.
 Once he became president, Bolsonaro said he would adopt more rigorous criteria for the entry of foreigners to Brazil, but ruled that he would not repatriate Venezuelan immigrants to their country.